jorgeacunam/jorgeacunam.github.io/_members/about_matías.md

 teaser: >
     Matías Palma is a fourth-year Civil Industrial Engineering student at Universidad Adolfo Ibáñez in Chile.
-His research focuses on public health logistics, particularly the Home Health Care Scheduling and Routing Problem.
-Under the direction of Prof. Jorge Acuña, he is currently optimizing the allocation and scheduling of home health services to improve efficiency and patient outcomes.
-The project is being carried out in collaboration with a CESFAM in Peñalolén, Santiago.